This is such an exciting time, and your new addition to the family will be super excited too!

 Secondly, the microchip number might be different to the one you have been given!

-Ask your vet to check the chip number, then you can make sure that the chip company has your name, address and phone number, so that if your kitten does get lost, the chance of you being reunited, is significantly increased.
+Ask your vet to check the chip number, then you can make sure that the chip company has your name, address and phone number, so that if your puppy does get lost, the chance of you being reunited, is significantly increased.

 Pet insurance is like house and car insurance, you hope you won't need it, but it's there if you do.